-Missionaries of Charity is a Roman Catholic Latin Rite religious congregation established in 1950 by Mother Teresa.
+Missionaries of Charity is a Roman Catholic Latin Rite religious congregation established in 1950 by Saint Mother Teresa of Calcutta.
 It consists of over 5,300 religious sisters.

-Members of the order designate their affiliation using the order’s initials, ‘M.C.’
-A member of the Congregation must adhere to the vows of chastity, poverty, obedience and the fourth vow, to give, “wholehearted free service to the poorest of the poor.”
-We rely entirely on Divine Providence and trust in God to provide for all the needs of the poor.
+Members of the order designate their affiliation using the order’s initials, “M.C.”
+A member of the Congregation must adhere to the three vows of chastity, poverty, and obedience, and to a fourth vow, to give “wholehearted free service to the poorest of the poor.”
+They rely entirely on Divine Providence and trust in God to provide for all the needs of the poor.

-For the M.C.s, the pencil – a humble and simple tool – recall the very meaning of their vocation of serving the poorest of the poor in whom they recognize Christ.
-They clearly remember Mother Teresa’s words; “I am only a little pencil in God’s hand”.
+For the M.C.s, the pencil – a humble and simple tool – symbolizes the very meaning of their vocation of serving the poorest of the poor, in whom they recognize Christ.
+They clearly remember Mother Teresa’s words, “I am only a little pencil in God’s hand”.
 It was precisely a pencil which a Missionary of Charity brought to the altar during the Offertory on the day of Mother Teresa’s funeral, celebrated in Calcutta on 13 September 1997.
-“That was a sister’s idea, in order to honor Mother who loved to describe herself as ‘God’s pencil’.
-Jesus has so many pencils of God that get worn down, we are only the ‘temporary’ pencils that God uses to write the history of charity”, says Sr. Mary Nirmala Joshi.
-She is in her 60s and since 13 March 1997 has been Superior General of the Congregation founded in 1950 by Mother Teresa.
-She is the first ‘pencil’ after their foundress to outline the itinerary of the M.C.s.
+“That was a sister’s idea, in order to honor Mother who loved to describe herself as ‘God’s pencil.’
+Jesus has so many pencils of God that get worn down, we are only the ‘temporary’ pencils that God uses to write the history of charity,” said Sr. Mary Nirmala Joshi (1934-2015), the first successor to Mother Teresa as Superior General of the Congregation.

-The Sisters stayed in the former convent of the Dominican Sisters and had a maternity home upstairs for unwed mothers.
-Later, the 2nd floor was used for catechism classes for St. Agnes parishioners’ children.
-A soup kitchen was opened very soon after the foundation and was held in the parish cafeteria, while a shelter for homeless women was opened in the former school building.
+The Sisters stayed in the parish’s former convent (originally used by the Dominican Sisters) and established a maternity home for unwed women upstairs.
+Later, the upstairs was converted to classrooms for catechism classes for the children of St. Agnes Parish.
+The M.C.s opened a soup kitchen in the parish cafeteria very soon after arriving; a shelter for women was opened in the former school building.
+The soup kitchen is now also located in the former school building.

-- 1) A Shelter for homeless women and small children.
-We provide a place to sleep and 2 meals (breakfast and supper) for these homeless families.
-At present we have 58 woman and children, including 7 pregnant women, as guests in our shelter.
-We work in conjunction with the Bishop Ott Day Program.
-A Diocesan Van transports our residents to their facility where social workers assist our guests in finding employment and housing, then they return to the our shelter at 2:30pm
+- 1) A Shelter for women and small children, who are provided with a place to sleep and 2 meals (breakfast and supper).
+In conjunction with the Bishop Ott Day Program, a Diocesan van transports the residents to that facility, where social workers assist the women in finding employment and permanent housing; they return to the M.C. shelter at 3:00pm

-- 2) A Soup Kitchen – The Sisters cook and prepare a meal five mornings per week for 40-80 homeless people.
-Food preparation begins at 8:15am and meals are served from 10:00-11:00 am.
-We do not serve meals on Sundays and Thursdays.
+- 2) A Soup Kitchen – The Sisters prepare and serve a meal five mornings per week for 40-80 people in need.
+Food preparation begins at 8:15 am and meals are served from 10:00-11:00 am.
+Meals are not served on Sundays and Thursdays.
 Volunteers are always welcome!

-- 3) Catechism – four of the Sisters teach in the P.S.R. program at St. Agnes.
-In this program the Sisters prepare 2nd graders for their First Holy Communion as well as the 11th grade students for Confirmation.
-The Sisters also teach the 4th and 6th graders catechism in the PSR program.
-As well as the PSR Catechism classes, the Sisters teach another Catechism program – their own program- called the Good Shepherd program.
+- 3) Catechism – Four of the Sisters teach in the PSR program at St. Agnes.
+The Sisters prepare 2nd graders for their First Holy Communion, as well as the 11th grade students for Confirmation.
+They also teach the 4th and 6th graders catechism.
+In addition to their PSR involvement, the Sisters conduct a catechism program called the Good Shepherd program.
 The Sisters teach this program to the children on Monday afternoons throughout the year.